qgis/QGIS-Documentation/docs/user_manual/map_views/map_view.rst

   * For text annotation at point, it is also possible to:

     * set the text :guilabel:`Alignment` (left, center or right of the anchor point)
-    * configure whether the text should :guilabel:`Ignore map rotation` or :guilabel:`Rotate with map`.
-      In both cases, a custom :guilabel:`Angle` can be set for the feature orientation.
   * For text annotation along a line, set the text :guilabel:`Alignment` along the line (start, center, end), and configure an :guilabel:`Offset from line` in the unit of your choice.